 End-user Identity Verification

-Currently, the following identity verification methods are available:
+The following identity verification methods are available through the Privacy Center:

-- The data subject is sent an email where they are asked to click a link to verify their identity.
+The data subject is sent an email where they are asked to click a magic link to verify their identity.

 - Data subject is redirected from your Privacy Center to your backend server